Buy candy you don’t like.

 The rest of the year, continue to think outside the candy aisle for treats that are sweet and nutritious.
 Make fruit fun.
 How about a Fruit Parfait?
 In a pretty parfait glass, simply layer your child’s favorite fruit with fat-free or low-fat vanilla yogurt.
 Then top with a strawberry.

-Every summer in the Pritikin Family Program, kids love the hands-on cooking classes and, afterwards, eating their own creations.
-Set up shop in your own kitchen, and with the kids as sous chefs, create tasty desserts, such as our chefs’ Very Berry Ice Cream, for a healthy Halloween and good health year-round.
+Set up shop in your own kitchen, and with the kids as sous chefs, create tasty desserts, such as our chefs’ Very Berry Ice Cream, for healthy Halloween treats and good health year-round.